 Among the early hounds was Cymbrian Bonnie Patch.
 Bonnie was outstanding.
 Gentle as could be with her owner, she was ferocious with any other animal.
 An alpha female, she was the leader of Chris’ pack.
 She had the ability to drive as well as knuckle down and work out a tough check.
 She made problems look easy as she effortlessly took control of the pack.
 Her voice was unequalled, the last to go out of hearing and the first to hear coming back.

-Chris lives in the heart of the Alleghenies of Pennsylvania with his wife Tina, and sons John and Blair.
+Chris lives in the heart of the Alleghenies of Pennsylvania with his wife Tina.